-- Rocks, trash, storm grates, wet leaves, potholes, gravel, railroad tracks, and even wet pavement markings can all send you flying.
-Also watch for parked care, doors appoint, and serve available. - Also watch for parked cars, doors opening, and cars pulling in and out of driveways.
+- Rocks, trash, storm grates, wet leaves, potholes, gravel, railroad tracks, and even wet pavement markings can all send you flying. - Also watch for parked cars, doors opening, and cars pulling in and out of driveways.

 Watch for turning traffic.
 Perhaps rather surprisingly, the crash data tells us that getting hit from behind is extremely unlikely.
 Most car/bike collisions happen at intersections and driveways when motorists or bicyclists are turning.
 So, at every intersection and driveway, keep a careful eye out for: